bkille/BitLib/README.md

 # Speedy highlights

 Here are some of the highlighted benchmarking results.
 Algorithms were ran on containers of `1 << 16 = 65536` bits.
-The baseline here was `std::vector<bool>`.
 The "Alignment" column denotes the memory alignment of the input bit-iterators. `U` means the iterators do not fall on a word boundary and `A` means the iterators are aligned with a word boundary.
 More succinctly, `alignment = (iterator.position() == 0) ?
 'A'  'U'`.

 ## Compared to `std::vector<bool>`
 | Function | Alignment | Speedup |